 An organization’s computers may run on the most powerful software in the world, but if the servers aren’t plugged in, the system will be, shall we say…ineffective.

 Same goes for the primary care provider office.
-That is, even with the right degrees and licensure, if staff isn’t "plugged in" before, during and after the patient sees the PCP, the whole concept of population health management can get thrown out of whack – especially for patients with intellectual or developmental disabilities (IDD).
+That is, even with the right degrees and licensure, if staff isn’t "plugged in" before, during and after the patient sees the PCP, the whole concept of population health management can get thrown out of whack – especially for patients with intellectual or developmental disabilities (IDD Patients).

 Quite simply, everyone at the PCP’s office must be focused on patients to optimize value-based care, which is crucial when working with IDD populations.
 Further, staffers should be critical thinkers and have real-world experience to augment their professional credentials.